ansible/ansible/docs/docsite/rst/become.rst

     equivalent of the become directive, decides if privilege escalation is used or not.

 ansible_become_method
-    allows to set privilege escalation method
+    which privilege escalation method should be used

 ansible_become_user
-    allows to set the user you become through privilege escalation, does not imply `ansible_become: True`
+    set the user you become through privilege escalation; does not imply ``ansible_become: yes``

 ansible_become_pass
-    allows you to set the privilege escalation password
+    set the privilege escalation password.
+See :doc:`playbooks_vault` for details on how to avoid having secrets in plain text

 For example, if you want to run all tasks as ``root`` on a server named ``webserver``, but you can only connect as the ``manager`` user, you could use an inventory entry like this::

-    webserver ansible_user=manager ansible_become=true
+    webserver ansible_user=manager ansible_become=yes

 Command line options
 --------------------

 --ask-become-pass, -K
-    ask for privilege escalation password, does not imply become will be used
+    ask for privilege escalation password; does not imply become will be used.
+Note that this password will be used for all hosts.

 --become, -b
     run operations with become (no password implied)